borisschapira/boris.schapira.dev/_posts/en/web/2019/2019-09-30-user-timing-api-next-frame.md

 ```

-However, I recently[^1] realized that I often forgot something important: **just because the JavaScript code has been executed does not mean that the user can see the results of this execution**.
+However, I recently[^1] realized that I often forgot something important: **just because the browser execute some JavaScript code does not mean that the user can see the results of this execution**.
 The browser must update the display, and its ability to do so depends on the JavaScript code that follows the piece of code we're interested in.

 [^1]: Reading "[Performance metrics for blazingly fast web apps](https://blog.superhuman.com/performance-metrics-for-blazingly-fast-web-apps-ec12efa26bcb)", by Conrad Irwin

-In the following example, a whole second is injected between my performance mark and the browser update of the display.
+In the following example, I inject a whole second between my performance mark and the browser update of the display.

 ```js
     // The thing you want to monitor the occurrence of